 - Different total measured impression values used to calculate % viewable metrics

-Active View is built directly into the ad server, so it can often measure a greater number of impressions than other non-native viewability solutions.
+Active View is built directly into the ad server, so it can often measure a greater number of impressions than other non-built-in viewability solutions.
 Always compare the third-party’s raw measured impressions totals against Active View’s Measurable impressions total; not percentage numbers.

 - Third-party creative rendering latency